thiswillbeyourgithub/wdoc/examples/NtfySummarizer/README.md

 - If the URL doesn't start with "http", the format `[filetype] [url]` is assumed.
 - The summary will include the original URL, a markdown-formatted summary, the total cost of generating the summary, and the estimated reading time saved.
 - Ntfy.sh ensures that if a message is more than 4096 bytes long it will be sent as a file attachment.
 We do that automatically here to make sure the file sent is as .md and not .txt
+- You can pass the argument `render_md=True` to pass the text through [rich markdown rendering](https://github.com/Textualize/rich) if you prefer it (Ntfy on android is not able to render markdown).

 ## Troubleshooting